 Describe the existing resources and environmental values of water that may be affected by the project.
-Environmental values will be defined according to the Environmental Protection Act 1994, Environmental Protection (Water) Policy 2009 (EPP(Water)), the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC & ARMCANZ, 2000), the Queensland Water Quality Guidelines 2009 (DERM, 2009) and the guideline for Establishing Draft Environmental Values and Water Quality Objectives (EPA, 2002).
-Make reference to Queensland Wetland Mapping and any available Aquatic Conservation Assessments produced by EHP.
+Environmental values will be defined according to the Environmental Protection Act 1994, Environmental Protection (Water) Policy 2009 (EPP(Water)), State Planning Policy 4/10 Healthy Waters, the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC & ARMCANZ, 2000), the Queensland Water Quality Guidelines 2009 (DERM, 2009), Establishing Environmental Values, Water Quality Guidelines and Water Quality Objectives for Fitzroy Basin Waters (DERM, 2011) and the guideline Establishing Draft Environmental Values and Water Quality Objectives (EPA, 2002).
+Make reference to Queensland Wetland Mapping and any available aquatic conservation assessments produced by the department.
 Include estuarine and marine waters if they could be impacted by the project.
-The definition of waters in the EPP(Water) includes the bed and banks of waters, so this section will address benthic sediments as well as the water column.
+The definition of waters in the EPP (Water) includes the bed and banks of waters, so this section will address benthic sediments as well as the water column.